morinokami/astro-mcp/packages/astro-mcp/README.md

 > [!IMPORTANT]
 > This package is experimental and unstable.
 Proceed with caution when using it.

+`astro-mcp` aims to help models understand your Astro project better, by providing them with information that cannot be easily accessed just by looking at the project files, such as:

+- Runtime information about the Astro server
+- Up-to-date Astro docs content
+- Information about the Astro integrations you are using

 ## Installation

 In your Astro project directory, run the following command: